University of Tartu Institute of Physics

 Reedik Poopuu, Katerina Veerde, Katrin Kapanen, Tanel Trepp, Maiu Hirtentreu, Margit Soome, Kaarel Käärman

 W. Ostwaldi 1, Tartu, Estonia

-The new building for the Institute of Physics of the University of Tartu is a clear indication of the University’s ambitions and its influence upon Tartu’s urban development.
-Despite of being located on the edge of Tartu, the Institute makes its presence seen from a distance; its severe and strictly rhythmic facades communicate strength, stability and rationality.
+The new building of the Institute of Physics at the University of Tartu (a.k.a.
+Physicum) is a clear indication of the University’s ambitions and its influence on Tartu’s urban development.
+Despite being located on the edge of Tartu, Physicum makes its presence known from afar; its severe and strictly rhythmic facades communicate strength, stability and rationality.
 The building’s form is the result of several changes that had to be made after the competition, mainly due to the site having been changed, and the volume being drastically cut back.

-Rectangular, almost square-shaped plan of the building is organised around a central courtyard.
-Interior solutions are user-friendly and well thought-through.
-Main auditoriums are located on the ground floor while majority of the laboratories are located on higher levels.
+Rectangular, almost square plan of the building is organised around a central courtyard.
+Interior solutions are user-friendly and well thought through.
+Main auditoriums are situated on the ground floor while the majority of the laboratories are located on higher levels.
 This scheme has 14 laboratories, several spacious classrooms, study areas and two conference halls with a total of 300 seats.
 In addition to research facilities, particular attention has been paid to social spaces both within and outside of the building.
 Its concrete structure has been treated with iron sulphate to give it an earthy colour which is emphasised by the Cor-Ten panels used in the cladding and as sunshades.
 Architects’ design solutions have deservedly gained positive attention.